 Letters of Reference:

 All references should be from a person who has known the applicant for a significant length of time (6 months or more).
-We highly recommend shadowing a PA-C to understand the working knowledge of the progression.
+We highly recommend shadowing a PA-C to understand the working knowledge of the profession.

 - Physician (MD/DO)